PR Review Prompts: 14 Templates for AI-Assisted Code Review

 Who this is for

-Tech leads using AI as a first-pass reviewer, indie devs doing solo PRs, staff engineers building review automation around Claude Code / Codex, anyone trying to make AI feedback actually merge-blocking.
+Tech leads using AI as a first-pass reviewer, indie developers doing solo PRs, and staff engineers building review automation around Claude Code or Codex.
+If you want AI feedback that’s actually merge-blocking rather than nitpick spam, these are the prompts.

-Don’t use these on PRs you didn’t skim first — AI review without human framing tends to nitpick formatting and miss the structural change.
+Don’t run them on a PR you haven’t skimmed yourself.
+With no human framing, the model tends to nitpick formatting and miss the structural change.

 Every PR review prompt should carry six elements: